noi-techpark/odh-docs/source/includes/kg.rst

             .. figure:: /images/sparql/odh-accommodation.png
                :width: 100%

-               The UML diagram of the :ref:`Accommodation Dataset
+               The UML diagram of the :dataset:`Accommodations
-               <accommodation-dataset>`.
+               <tourism/accommodation_one/>` dataset.

 .. _gastronomy-dataset-kg: